Virtual Triggers

 HoldGroup

-Special Virtual Trigger type designed for use cases like a Joystick Hold Group with multiple RCPs 1.
+Special Virtual Trigger type designed for use cases like a Joystick Hold Group with multiple RCPs [^note].

 Creating and Configuring Virtual Triggers

 Like many other elements, VirtualTriggers are part of the tree and are defined on a layer.
 To keep things simple, it is recommended to create VirtualTriggers on the base configuration layer of your configuration.
-You can select this using the layer icon next to the Section Selector.
+Start by clicking anywhere on the blue or black area of your controller.
+You should now see the root layer of this panel.

 To create a VirtualTrigger, follow these steps: